 All these are the components of a team, but remember that these need not be exclusive.
 A leader can act as a facilitator and a coach as well at different times.
-It’s not necessary that the team will have one individual as a leader, one individual as a facilitator and one individual as a coach and members.
-The leader depending on the situation can act as a coach, facilitator or a member.
+It's not necessary that the team will have one individual as a leader, one individual as a facilitator and one individual as a coach and member.
+The leader depending on the situation can act as a coach, facilitator or member.

-- G is for goal
+- G is for Goal

-- R is for reality
+- R is for Reality

-- O is for obstacles
+- O is for Obstacles

-- W is for a way forward
+- W is for a Way Forward

 - Reality: Realizing what current reality is?
 Where are we today?
 What are the challenges this team is facing?

 - Obstacles: What stops the team from achieving the goal?
 What are the obstacles?

 - Way Forward: Those identified obstacles are to be removed by the coach by providing all the support and steps needed to achieve the goal.

 The role of members is to participate in team meetings, do whatever is assigned to them, and actively participate when it comes to brainstorming, idea generation or any other support they need to provide.
 Members actively engaged in the team.